 June 14, 2009

 Background: In this discussion, which took place on June 14, 2009 as part of the Berkley Center's series on Practitioners and Faith-Inspired Development, Katherine Marshall sat down with Aicha Ech-Channa to discuss the stigma unmarried girls in Morocco face and what she does to change the situation.
-Winner of the $1 million Opus Prize in 2009, Ech-Channa has worked for five decades to help unmarried women with children in Casablanca, Morocco.
+Winner of the one million dollar Opus Prize in 2009, Ech-Channa has worked for five decades to help unmarried women with children in Casablanca, Morocco.

 You talk of sitting on a knife edge, with the needs and interests of young women with children born outside marriage on one side, and the dangers of provoking social backlash against all change on the other.
 Can you talk more about the dangers you see?

 I came to understand, through my social work, the extraordinary suffering of young girls who become pregnant.
 They are often thrown out by their families, left on the street with no resources.
 They suffer from a deep and ancient taboo, one that was not even spoken about, that treats unmarried mothers as prostitutes, even if their pregnancy is the result (as is quite often the case) of abuse or rape.
 Religion plays its role because the condemnation of sex outside marriage is attributed to the Muslim faith.
 But it is only the woman, the mother, who is treated so harshly.
-The children born to unmarried mothers suffer also & without a name, without papers, they are condemned as bastards for life.
+The children born to unmarried mothers suffer also—without a name, without papers, they are condemned as bastards for life.
 Many abandoned babies died in orphanages or grew up scarred by their status.

 The knife edge is how much it is possible to challenge the attitudes that produce this misery without provoking a backlash, from the society and especially from its conservative Islamist elements.
 Many have condemned any effort to help single mothers as encouraging prostitution, even as they claim to love and support children and families.

-The Family law reform of 2004 has helped to change law and attitude, but it is still far from being fully applied and has its gaps.
+The family law reform of 2004 has helped to change law and attitude, but it is still far from being fully applied and has its gaps.
 Attitudes are changing, but slowly.
 So we need to move with caution but also with courage.
 The tensions can be seen in discussions about family planning, where it is still today unacceptable to talk about contraception outside marriage.
 Abortion is illegal, and though desperate women resort to illegal abortion, the topic cannot be discussed in public.

 We are moving along a fine line, helping each individual we can to recapture her dignity, to keep her child when she can, and to make a new life for herself and her child.
 The mothers come to us deeply scarred, pained by their rejection, frightened for their future, and with few tools.
 Most are barely literate and have no resources.
 They may dream of love and marriage, but their options are few.
 Each case is a challenge, full of traumas.
 We see some remarkable successes but also too many failures.